-If you own property that is undeveloped land, there are two kinds descriptions it will fall under, listed below.
+If you own property that is undeveloped land, there are two kinds of descriptions it will fall under, listed below.
 In short, if you have homeowners insurance, you can usually extend your policy to cover this asset.

-Your insurance will protect you if a natural or other disaster damages the land, as well as if someone gets hurt on the land and it’s found to be your fault.
+Your land insurance will protect you if a natural or other disaster damages the land, as well as if someone gets hurt on the land and it’s found to be your fault.
 It’s quite affordable, usually lacking premiums.

 Home & Liability Insurance